zaphosting/docs/docs/vserver-windows-foundry.md

 </TabItem>
 </Tabs>

-Once you have added these rules, your server will now be accessible which means you will be able to connect to it through your server's IP address.
-You can do this by heading over to Multiplayer from the main menu, entering IP Direct Connect and inputting your IP address and port used, which is 3724 by default and as you have setup.
+Once you have added these rules, your server will now be accessible, which means you will be able to connect to it through your server's IP address.
+You can do this by heading over to Multiplayer from the main menu, entering IP Direct Connect and inputting your IP address and port used, which is 3724 by default and as you have set up.

 We recommend that you configure your server settings first through the following section before accessing your server.

 ## Configuration

 By this stage, you have finished the setup for your Foundry server.
 You can perform further server configuration through a configuration file.
-Naviate back to your game folder, and create a new **app.cfg** file (if it doesn't exist already) in the root directory.
+Navigate back to your game folder, and create a new **app.cfg** file (if it doesn't exist already) in the root directory.
 This should be created in the same folder as the **FoundryDedicatedServerLauncher.exe** server launch executable.

 Now you can open up the **app.cfg** file with notepad or an editor of your choice, and start adding configuration options for parameters you wish to adjust.
-You should simply create a new line for each parameter you wish to add with an equals, follwed by the value you wish to set it to.
+You should simply create a new line for each parameter you wish to add with an equals, followed by the value you wish to set it to.

 As an example, here are three configuration options that are set:
 ```